ItemConsulting/feature-toggle-lib/README.md

 ### Building

-To build he project run the following code
+To build the project run the following code

 ```bash
 ./gradlew build